Scarlet Witch: Publication history

 The Scarlet Witch and her twin brother Quicksilver debuted as a part of the Brotherhood of Evil Mutants in X-Men #4 (March 1964).
 They were depicted as reluctant villains, only wanting safety from persecution and uninterested in team leader Magneto's plans for global domination.
 The Scarlet Witch is depicted as calm and submissive, like many female comic book characters of the time.

+As revealed on the back of a splash page of The X-Men issue 4, Kirby considered several names for the character, including "Jinx", "Witch Woman", "The Sorceress", "Evil Eye", and "Miss Witch".
 Her costume was composed of a bathing suit with straps, opera gloves, short boots, a leotard covering her body, a superhero cape, and a wimple, all of which were colored in shades of red.
 She was created by Stan Lee and Jack Kirby.

 Lee and Kirby also produced the Avengers comic book, composed of Marvel's most prominent solo heroes at the time.
 Save for Captain America, Lee and Kirby eventually had all the Avengers leave to focus on their individual careers, replacing them with former villains from other comics who did not have a series of their own: the Scarlet Witch and Quicksilver from X-Men, and Hawkeye from Iron Man's adventures in Tales of Suspense.
-The team was known as "Cap's Kooky Quartet."
+The team was known as "Cap's Kooky Quartet".
 Although common in later years, such a wide-scale change in the roster of a superhero group was completely unprecedented (usually, superhero teams only exchanged one or two members at a time rather than almost the entire roster at once).
 Lee and the following Avengers writer, Roy Thomas, hinted that other Avengers were romantically interested in the Scarlet Witch.
 The twins later leave the team after a crossover with the X-Men.

 Some years later, Thomas brought Wanda and Pietro back into the team and started a long-running romantic relationship between the Scarlet Witch and the android hero Vision, thinking it would help with the series' character development.
 He elected those characters because they were only published in the Avengers comic book and did not star in solo adventures, so relationship drama in the series would not interfere with stories in other publications.
 Their first kiss took place during the Kree–Skrull War arc.
 Thomas also added Hawkeye into a love triangle with both characters, eventually having the archer realize that Vision and Wanda were truly in love.
 A fan of Golden Age heroes, Roy Thomas often found ways to integrate the older characters into modern-day stories.
 In Giant-Size Avengers #1 (August 1974), Quicksilver and the Scarlet Witch are revealed to be the children of Golden Age superheroes Whizzer (Robert Frank) and Miss America (Madeline Joyce).